 - To spend time with a foster child recently placed in your home

 Employers in California know the law, but not everyone follows it.
 If your company has refused to allow you to take up to 12 weeks of unpaid leave for a legitimate FMLA reason, we can help assert your rights.
 We have also been highly successful in pursuing workplace discrimination claims for employees who were not given their job back after taking FMLA leave.
 If you were given a demotion in title or pay, this may also be considered discrimination.
 You may fear pursuing a claim against your employer, thinking you could be retaliated against.
 However, this is illegal.
-We have what it takes to fight back against wrongful termination or FMLA discrimination concerns.Contact Our Los Angeles County Family and Medical Leave Act Lawyers
+We have what it takes to fight back against wrongful termination or FMLA discrimination concerns.Contact an FMLA Attorney in El Segundo

-If you believe you were wrongfully denied FMLA leave, contact our law firm for a free initial consultation in Manhattan Beach, California.
+If you believe you were wrongfully denied FMLA leave, contact our law firm for a free initial consultation.
 Your employer will likely try to mitigate its exposure to risk with the help of an experienced employment law defense lawyer.
 We have extensive employment law experience and can help level the playing field in your favor.